cristianferrarig/font-awesome-middleman/README.md

-# Font::Awesome::Middleman
+# Font-Awesome Middleman
+Font-Awesome web fonts and stylesheets as a Middleman engine

 Font Awesome v.
 3.2.1

-TODO: Write a gem description

 ## Installation